chizTheDeveloper/Image_Editor/README.md

 • What was challenging?

-	I had an issue with the color picker and saturation
+	I had an issue with the colour picker and saturation

 • What went well (i.e. how did you solve the above challenges?)

-	Most parts of the assignment was easy due to following class videos I did a lot of research and asked prof for clarification which aided me to get everything working properly
+	Most parts of the assignment were easy due to following class videos I did a lot of research and asked prof for clarification which aided me to get everything working properly